-Course Type:GIRNo. of Credits:2
+Course Type: GIR Pre-requisites: -

+No. of Credits: 2s

 To introduce the students on the role of Instrumentation and Control Engineering in the society.

 Place of engineers in the society and in an industrial organization.
 The technical manpower pyramid.
 Introduction to the program, subjects of study and its relevance, Opportunities for training, placement and for higher studies.